Wizer CTF #18: Registration and Login

 Simple: the JWT encryption password is included as clear-text within the code.
 Leaving keys in the code is dangerous, the developer should always assume that potential attackers could get access to it.

 An attacker who gains access to the source code, could use the password to regenerate a JWT Token containing altered data.
-In this case, an online tool such as jwt.io could allow us to re-encrypt a token which contains the `admin=true` property to trick the system into identifying
+In this case, an online tool such as jwt.io could allow us to re-encrypt a token which contains the `isAdmin=true` property to trick the system into identifying

 JWT Token exploits could very well mean "game-over" in terms of account take-over scenarios.
 Once properties which are assumed encrypted and trusted could be tempered with, the entire reason to use the best practice of a JWT Token collapses.